-F. Capital Assets
+G. Capital Assets

-Capital assets, which include property, plant, equipment, and infrastructure assets (such as roads and similar items), are reported in the Statement of Net Position in the government-wide financial statements.
+Capital assets, which include property, plant, equipment, and infrastructure assets (such as roads and similar items), are reported in the Statement of Net Position.
 Capital assets are defined by the District as assets with a cost of more than \$5,000 for machinery and equipment and \$10,000 for the other categories of capital assets with an estimated useful life of more than one year.
 Capital assets are valued at historical cost or estimated historical cost if actual historical cost was not available.
 Donated assets are valued at their estimated fair market value on the date donated.